 - ▶ 100% stamp duty exemption for purchases of residential property valued at RM500,000 or less and 75% stamp duty exemption for purchases of residential property valued between RM500,001 and RM1m.
 These apply to first-time homeowners only. - All instruments of transfer of property on grounds of love and affection between parents and children, or grandparents and grandchildren, will be given a 100% stamp duty exemption on the first RM1m of the property's value.
 Any remaining balance will be subject to stamp duty at an ad valorem rate, with a 50% remission on the duty imposed.
-This treatment only applies where the recipients of the property are Malaysian citizens and for instruments of transfer executed from 1 April 2023. - RM10 stamp duty is now applicable on educational loan or scholarship agreements to pursue education at all levels, including certificates at any educational or training institution.
+This treatment only applies where the recipients of the property are Malaysian citizens and for instruments of transfer executed from 1 April 2023. - ▶ RM10 stamp duty is now applicable on educational loan or scholarship agreements to pursue education at all levels, including certificates at any educational or training institution.
 This is applicable for educational loan or scholarship agreements executed from 1 June 2023.

-► The income tax rate for MSMEs will be reduced from 17% to 15% for the first RM150,000 of chargeable income, from YA 2023.
-Chargeable income Tax rate (%) Tax rates First RM150,000 15 RM150,001 to RM600,000 17 RM600,001 and above 24 ► The accelerated capital allowance enhanced, to include the adaptation the automation scope and to include capital expenditure threshold will be RM10m.
-This is applicable for application in the control of the contr on of Industry 4.0 elements with de the agriculture sector.
-The be aligned and increased to ications received by Malaysian y (MIDA) and the Ministry of ▶ Deduction of up to RM1.5m on the cost of listing on the Access, Certainty, Efficiency (ACE) or Leading Entrepreneur Accelerator Platform (LEAP) markets to be extended for another three years, until YA 2025.
+The income tax rate for MSMEs will be reduced from 17% to 15% fo the first RM150,000 of chargeable income, from YA 2023.
+Chargeable income Tax rate (%) Tax rates First RM150,000 15 RM150,001 to RM600,000 17 RM600,001 and above 24 Exemptions and deductions enhanced, to include the adapta the automation scope and to in- capital expenditure threshold w RM10m.
+This is applicable for a Investment Development Autho pplications received by Malaysian ▶ Deduction of up to RM1.5m on the cost of listing on the Access, Certainty, Efficiency (ACE) or Leading Entrepreneur Accelerator Platform (LEAP) markets to be extended for another three years, until YA 2025.
 For YA 2023 to YA 2025, the scope of deduction will be expanded to include the cost of listing technology-based companies on the Bursa Main Market.
-Deduction of up to 10% of aggregations of aggregation of the properties of the properties NGO) focusing on sports Exemptions and deductions ► Further deduction on the remuneration of ex-convicts will be extended to attendees and former attendees of the Henry Gurney School, protection and rehabilitation institutions and nongovernment care centres registered under the Department of Social Welfare.
-This is effective from YA 2023 until YA 2025.
-Deduction for employers who emp would expect that this would be so Deduction for contributions to the Pembangunan Filem Kenegaraan u Corporation Malaysia (FINAS).
-Responsible Investment (SRI)-linke permitted or deposited with the Se Deduction for expenditure incurred on the issuance of Sustainable Responsible Investment (SRI)-linked sukuk , that is approved, permitted or deposited with the Securities Commission.
-This is effective from YA 2023 until YA 2027.
-Deduction for taxpayers with a bus sponsor Smart Artificial Intelligence Machine equipment.
-This is for app between 1 April 2023 and 31 Dece contributions / sponsorships are m ce (AI)-Driven Reverse Vending olications received by MOF ember 2024, where the Stamp duty Stamp duty exemption for restruction or financing agreements exection financial institution, will be extend uted between a borrower and a
+Deduction of up to 10% of aggree non-governmental organisation development at the grassroots ► Further deduction on the remuneration of ex-convicts will be extended to attendees and former attendees of the Henry Gurn School, protection and rehabilitation institutions and nongovernment care centres registered under the Department of Social Welfare.
+This is effective from YA 2023 until YA 2025. mploy former national athletes.
+We some form of enhanced deduction ► Deduction for contributions to t Pembangunan Filem Kenegaraa Corporation Malaysia (FINAS). the Tabung Komuniti Filem dan In under National Film Developmen Responsible Investment (SRI)-li Securities Commission.
+This is Machine equipment.
+This is for between 1 April 2023 and 31 D ence (AI)-Driven Reverse Vending applications received by MOF Stamp duty ructuring or rescheduling of busine xecuted between a borrower and a ended until 31 December 2024.